apache/beam/website/www/site/content/en/documentation/dsls/dataframes/differences-from-pandas.md

 ## Using Interactive Beam to access the full pandas API

-Some Pandas DataFrame operations can’t be implemented in Beam because they produce deferred values that are incompatible with the Beam programming model.
-Other operations with deferred results are implemented, but the results aren’t available for control flow in the pipeline.
-A third class of operations can’t be implemented because they’re order sensitive, and Beam PCollections are unordered.
-For all these cases, [Interactive Beam](https://beam.apache.org/releases/pydoc/{{< param release_latest >}}/apache_beam.runners.interactive.interactive_beam.html) can provide workarounds.

 Interactive Beam is a module designed for use in interactive notebooks.
 The module, which by convention is imported as `ib`, provides an `ib.collect` function that brings a `PCollection` or deferred DataFrrame into local memory as a pandas DataFrame.
 After using `ib.collect` to materialize a deferred DataFrame you will be able to perform any operation in the pandas API, not just those that are supported in Beam.